ashleyavena/c1024-code-solutions/fetch-in-react/fetch-in-react-quiz-notes.md

 - In a large-scale production app, what are some better alternatives for loading and managing backend data?

-1. state management libraries: to manage & cache global state \* backend data
-2. GraphQL & Apollo Client
+from a third-party library or network, its less network traffic you want to cache the data and use it each time, but useEffect doesn't do this (better for small scale application) you could use React Query or Vercel SWR with hooks

-3. Server-side rendering SSR: frameworks like Next.js to prefetch data
+or Server-side rendering SSR: frameworks like Next.js to prefetch data

 ## Notes